j-brooke/FracturedJson/README.md

 ## More Information

 Please see the [project wiki](https://github.com/j-brooke/FracturedJson/wiki) for more information on what you can do and how to use the tools.
+Or, visit the [browser-based formatter](https://j-brooke.github.io/FracturedJson/) to experiment.